greco-project/pvcompare/docs/pv_feedin.rst

 ------------------
 2. PeroSi
 ------------------
-The perovskite silicone cell is a high efficiency cell that is still in it's test phase.
+The perovskite-silicon cell is a high-efficiency cell that is still in its test phase.
 Because perovskite is a material that is easily accessible many researchers around the world are investigating the potential of perovskite and tandem e.g perovskite - silicone cells, which we will focus on here.